Heather Ross Miller

-Heather Ross Miller (born 1939) is an American writer.
+Heather Ross Miller (September 15, 1939 – July 9, 2025) was an American writer.

+Miller was born on September 15, 1939, in Albemarle, North Carolina, into a family often referred to as the "Writing Rosses".
+Miller’s father, Fred Elbert Ross Jr. was a novelist, short story writer, editor and photographer; her aunt, Eleanor Ross Taylor, was a poet alongside her husband, Peter Taylor, a novelist and short story writer; her other aunt, Jean Ross Justice, also wrote short stories, with her husband, Donald Justice, a poet.

-Miller was born in Albemarle, North Carolina.
-In 1961, she earned a bachelor's degree from Woman's College (now The University of North Carolina at Greensboro).
+In 1961, she earned a bachelor's degree from Woman's College (now the University of North Carolina at Greensboro).
 She went on to earn an MFA in creative writing from the college in 1969.
 For the 1968–69 and 1973–74 years, she earned fellowships from the National Endowment for the Arts.
 Inspired by professor and poet Randall Jarrell, Miller became an instructor in reading and writing.